Can supervise: YES

 website and through the Lidcombe Program Trainers

-Van Eerdenbrugh, S, Packman, A, Onslow, M, O'brian, S & Menzies, R 2018, 'Development of an internet version of the Lidcombe Program of early stuttering intervention: A trial of Part 1.', International journal of speech-language pathology, vol. 20, no. 2, pp. 216-225.View/Download from: UTS OPUS or Publisher's site
+Van Eerdenbrugh, S, Packman, A, Onslow, M, O'brian, S & Menzies, R 2018, 'Development of an internet version of the Lidcombe Program of early stuttering intervention: A trial of Part 1.', International journal of speech-language pathology, vol. 20, no. 2, pp. 216-225.View/Download from: Publisher's site

 PURPOSE:There is evidence that access to treatment for early stuttering is not available for all who need it.
 An internet version of the Lidcombe Program for early stuttering (Internet-LP) has been developed to deal with this shortfall.
 The LP is suitable for such development because it is delivered by parents in the child's everyday environment, with training by a speech-language pathologist.
 A Phase I trial of Internet-LP Part 1, comprising parent training, is reported here.
 METHOD:Eight parents of pre-schoolers who stutter were recruited and six completed the trial.
 RESULT:Post-trial assessment indicated that the parents scored well for identifying and measuring stuttering and for knowledge about conducting practice sessions, including how to present verbal contingencies during practice sessions.
 CONCLUSION:The results prompted minor adjustments to Part 1 and guided the construction of Part 2, which instructs parents during the remainder of the treatment process.